 Bleeding tissue paper art is easy to work with and gives a wonderful watercolor look.
 Techniques vary, but all work well and make for beautiful artwork.

 Bleeding tissue paper art is probably something that you may have seen before.
 Specifically, a kid's projects come to mind for me.
-It wasn't until I came across the painting Birds on Canvas, from Crafts by Amanda, that I realized how beautiful and versatile this technique could be.
+It wasn't until I came across the painting Birds on Canvas, from Crafts by Amanda, that I realized the beauty and versatility of bleed art tissue paper.
+It's definitely one of those art activities for crafters of all ages.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.